xIconikkx/-VSS-Vehicle-Search-System/README.md

 Tested on multiple vehicles, sedans, couples, trucks etc.

 * System checks every so often if the vehicle still exists, if it doesn't it will delete it from its memory & if it does exist and your far enough away it removes it from its memory also *)

+* Please do not upload/edit the project without permission.
+Thank you*